chinamike65/hugo-tuolesi/content/book3/book3en.md

 The Buddha replied:

-Bhikkhus and Upas, all of you must be aware that after I enter Nirvana, the offering of my body and image is no different from the field of merit and blessing that is presently offered to me.
+Bhikkhus and Upasikas, all of you must be aware that after I enter Nirvana,

+the offering of my body and image is no different from the field of merit and blessing that is presently offered to me.

 There is no reason for things to be different.